 The fully functional test track is located in France and is around 320m (1.050ft) long - enough for testing, not long enough to reach the top speed of 1.220km / h (760mph).

-The company has signed some exciting deals in India, China, the United States and the UAE over the past six years, and is aiming to start full-scale rollout.
+The company has signed some interesting deals in India, China, the United States and the UAE over the past six years, and is aiming to start full-scale rollout.

 The World Bank he estimated (and for some time) that even a normal high-speed train track costs between $ 17 million (in China) and $ 56 million (in the US) per kilometer.
 And without putting it all in a huge airtight tube with vacuum pumps and some of the largest and most durable mechanical pressure valves ever built scattered along the track.